MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 This includes all aspects of public speaking, preparation, how to tell a good story, how to deal with your nerves.
 All aspects need to be worked on so you can feel more and more comfortable getting on stage in front of people.

 :white_check_mark: Tips:
-* Make a goal to do a certain number of presentations a year, and get your manager involved so they can push and support you
+* Make a goal to do a certain number of presentations a year, and get your manager involved so they can push and support you.
+They will be able to help you seek opportunities to practice and build this skill.
-* Watch TedX and other conference talks and focus on how the presenter is presenting
+* Watch TedX and other conference talks and focus on how the presenter is presenting.
+You will notice that the best and most interesting presenters, use the slides not as a script but as a story with notes.
-* Watch YouTube videos on presentation skills, for example, [How to Do a Presentation - 5 Steps to a Killer Opener](https://www.youtube.com/watch?v=dEDcc0aCjaA)
+* Watch YouTube videos on presentation skills.
+I found this one particularly helpful in relation to how to capture the audience in the opening: [How to Do a Presentation - 5 Steps to a Killer Opener](https://www.youtube.com/watch?v=dEDcc0aCjaA)
-* Read posts and articles on public speaking. [/r/PublicSpeaking](https://www.reddit.com/r/PublicSpeaking/) is a good source
+* Read other posts and articles on public speaking. [/r/PublicSpeaking](https://www.reddit.com/r/PublicSpeaking/) is a good source

 ![SplunkLive!
 Audience](/images/posts/public_speaking/audience.jpeg)